 The patient defines who will be involved in his/her care and/or present at the bedside.

-Hospice palliative care provides physical, psychological, social, spiritual and practical support to people with life-threatening illness and to their loved ones.
+Hospice and palliative care provides physical, psychological, social, spiritual and practical support to people with life-threatening illness and to their loved ones.
 Care teams include physicians, volunteers, nurses, spiritual counsellors, friends and family.
-It can be provided at home, in hospitals, nursing homes or freestanding hospice facilities.
+It can be provided at home, in hospitals, care facilities or hospices.

-In light of Canada’s aging population and ongoing health care reform, hospice palliative care is becoming an increasingly essential service to cope with the growing demand for compassionate, high quality and cost-effective end-of-life care.
+In light of Canada’s aging population and ongoing health care reform, hospice and palliative care is becoming an increasingly essential service to cope with the growing demand for compassionate, high quality care.
 The Canadian hospice palliative movement is still in its formative stages and requires significant help to meet this enormous need.

 World Health Organization Definition of Palliative Care